 Soil temperature (not to be confused with air temperature):

 🌡️ The optimal soil temperature for mycorrhizal fungi is between 10°C to 30°C (50°F to 86°F).
 There is a general increase in mycorrhizal colonization within this temperature range.

-Too high (above 35°C) or two low (below 8°C) temperatures will slow or halt AM fungi.
-However, there have been anecdotal evidence of root colonization of AM fungi at soil temperatures as low as 5°C (41°F).
+Too high (above 35°C) or too low (below 8°C) temperatures will slow or halt AM fungi.
+However, there has been anecdotal evidence of root colonization of AM fungi at soil temperatures as low as 5°C (41°F).

-- Vesicles are spore-like, globular organs that contain energy reserves produced by most AM fungi (this is the benefit in using mycorrhizal roots as inoculant).
+- Vesicles are spore-like, globular organs that contain energy reserves produced by most AM fungi (this is the benefit of using mycorrhizal roots as inoculant).

 Aeration is important to producing mycorrhiza.

-Perlite, vermiculite, and peat based potting media with added compost are all shown to be successful in producing concentrations of AM fungus propagules, although vermiculite was shown to be a higher yielder than the others.
+Perlite, vermiculite, and peat-based potting media with added compost are all shown to be successful in producing concentrations of AM fungus propagules.
+However, vermiculite was shown to be a higher yielder than the others.

 💧When mixing an inoculant with water, it’s important to avoid chlorinated water as it may kill mycorrhizal fungi spores.
 It’s best to use filtered water, rain water, distilled water, or Chloramine neutralizer in tap water.